METALMONSTER12/Startup/notes.md

 ## React Part 2: Reactivity

 This was so cool to figure out.
 I had a lot of fun specifically working through making a pop up come up and editing that and making sure it came up at the right times.
 I definatley had a lot of troubleshooting to do though it was mostly fun troubleshooting.
 One of the worst parts was remembering to commit everything.
 I forgot so many times.

+## Mongo DB
+This was very frusturating it was not to difficult but it was a lot of problem solving.
+I initally had to figure out why it wasnt rendering my picture and it turns out I just had some syntax issues and then I had to figure out why it wasnt deploying and it turns out that you have to run both the front end and back end when testing the server.
+A fact I would have known if I hadnt been an idiot and payed attention in class.

 ```